eifuentes/skipgrammar/README.md

 # Seqrep
-A framework for representing sequences as embeddings using machine learning.
+A framework for representing sequences as embeddings.

 ## Models